russdreamer/packer/README.md

 To do it by O(1) I use ArrayList.
 I avoid to use poor array as I do reduce and iterate operation as well.
 All others list I use as LinkedList because I add to beginning and ending as a main operation.<br>
 I use stream API for small operations as this structure iterates quite slow.

+### Float or Integer
+As I mentioned we could use integer weights with dynamic algorithm, but it would increase iterations 100 times.
+Also we can multiply weight for brute force algorithm because it doesn't increase iteration for this algorithm.
+If we would use float number for weight limit - it can produce mistakes as float/double isn't accurate with calculation and comparasion.
+However it's only integer weight limits in our cases and float number works well here.